 Surprising statistics continue to bring attention to distracted driving and nearly 3 out of 4 Canadian drivers admit to driving distracted.
 According to the government of Ontario’s distracted driving statistics, one person is injured in a distracted driving collision every half hour.
 They also found that a driver using a phone is four times more likely to crash than a driver focusing on the road.
 We are all aware by now, it is illegal to use a handheld electronic or communication device while driving.
 The penalties are extremely severe.
 If you are caught you will face consequences not only from law enforcement, but from your insurance company as well.
-The purpose of this article is to present you with simple “Do Not Disturb” phone feature to help keep you focused on the road while driving.
+The purpose of this article is to present to you a simple “Do Not Disturb” phone feature to help keep you focused on the road while driving.

 How to put your phone on Do Not Disturb and keep your focus off your device while driving.